Sanusihassan/flex-system/readme.md

   </div>
 ```

-### Aligment On The Cross Axis Classes For Flex Parent
+### Alignment On The Cross Axis Classes For Flex Parent
 The `.{$breakpoint}cross-$direction` classes are used to distribute space in the cross axis of a flex container.

 `$direction` = \[`start`, `center`, `end`, `baseline`, `stretch`\]